This page covers tropes found in South Park

 - Take a Number: In "Over Logging", Stan, his sister, and his dad have to take a number to get rationed web access at a refugee camp.
 Features both versions of the trope: the fighting and the closing.

-- Take a Third Option: between having sex with his son or letting him die, Garrison's father chooses to bribe the singer to impersonate him.
+- Take a Third Option: Between having sex with his son or letting him die, Garrison's father chooses to bribe Kenny G to impersonate him.

 - Take Our Word for It: The Tale of Scrotie McBoogerballs.